Need MY bio? Copypasta these ones:

 Shelley is a 2018 recipient of the Jerome Fund for New Music Award and will write a new work for the trio Bearthoven for their upcoming season.
 In the early fall of 2017, she embarked on her first tour with the Schiele String Quartet to Savannah, Georgia, where her string quartets MIDDLEGROUND and SAY were performed throughout the city.
 She was also able to work with the students of the Kaufman Music Center’s Face the Music program on her string quartet, MIDDLEGROUND, in 2017.
 Her relentless baritone saxophone duo, BIG Talk, recorded by herself and saxophonist Dr. José Cabán, was recently released by Brooklyn-based label, People | Places | Records.
 This was her first widely distributed work available on multiple streaming platforms.
 Her piece, The Farthest, for choir and chamber ensemble was commissioned by the Brooklyn Youth Chorus for their “Silent Voices” series and premiered in April of 2018.
 Shelley is also an active performer, and performs regularly as a vocalist and solo saxophonist, primarily wielding the baritone saxophone.
 She has performed and recorded with ensembles throughout Kansas City, Des Moines, Brooklyn and New York City- anything from Baroque to Screamo.
 She is also a founding member of the composer collective, Kinds of Kings, which celebrated their debut concert in Tampa, Florida in partnership with Terroir New Music and the Bake n' Babes in March of 2018.

 Washington holds degrees from Truman State University; a Bachelor of Arts in Music focusing on saxophone, and a Master of Arts in Education.
 She completed the Master of Music in Theory and Composition from NYU Steinhardt in 2017, where she studied with Dr. Joseph Church, Julia Wolfe, and Caroline Shaw.
-As an educator, she has taught with the New York Philharmonic Very Young Composers program, and also teaches budding composers in the Young Composers and Improvisers Workshop.
+As an educator, she has taught with the New York Philharmonic Very Young Composers program, and also taught budding composers in the Young Composers and Improvisers Workshop.
 Shelley was the Artistic Director for the Noel Pointer Foundation, located in Brooklyn, NY.
 Washington now resides in Princeton, New Jersey, and began studies towards the PhD in Music Composition at Princeton University in the Fall of 2018.
+Shelley is a founding member of the composer collective, Kinds of Kings.

 Short and Sweet

 Shelley Washington (b.
 1991) writes music to fulfill one calling- to move.
 With an eclectic palette, Washington tells stories focusing on exploring emotions and intentions by finding their root cause.
 Using driving, rhythmic riffs paired with indelible melodies, she creates a sound dialogue for the public and personal discourse.
 Shelley performs regularly as a vocalist and saxophonist, primarily on baritone saxophone, and has performed and recorded throughout the Midwest and East Coast- anything from Baroque to Screamo.
 She holds degrees from Truman State University; a BA in Music focusing on saxophone, and a Masters of Arts in Education.
 She also holds a Masters of Theory and Composition from NYU Steinhardt, where she studied with Dr. Joseph Church, Dr. Julia Wolfe, and Caroline Shaw.
-As an educator, she currently is Artistic Director for the Noel Pointer Foundation, located in Brooklyn, NY.
-In Fall of 2018 she began studies at Princeton University in pursuit of the PhD of Music Composition.
+As an educator, she taught for the New York Philharmonic's Very Young Composers program, and was acting Artistic Director for the Noel Pointer Foundation, located in Brooklyn, NY.
+In the Fall of 2018 she began studies at Princeton University in pursuit of the PhD of Music Composition.
 Shelley is a founding member of the composer collective, Kinds of Kings.